-Physical facilities of the plant, such as buildings and fixtures, must be maintained in a sanitary condition and kept in repair.
-You should:
+Your plant's physical facilities, such as its buildings and fixtures, must be maintained in a sanitary condition and kept in repair.
+To do this, you should:

-- Only store toxic materials necessary for use in the plant - meaning those used for cleaning, pest control, equipment maintenance, lab testing procedures and plant operations.
+- Only store toxic materials that are necessary for use in the plant - such as those used for cleaning, pest control, equipment maintenance, lab testing procedures and plant operations.
 Disposal of these containers must be formally documented.

 - Provide proper training to workers on how to use sanitising agents.